carpentries-incubator/cwl-novice-tutorial/index.md

 layout: lesson
 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
-title: ""
 ---

-### For learners

-Use the _Episodes_ menu above to browse through the pages.

 > ## Prerequisites
 >